 - Waste Water treatment: At our Head Office all grey-water are cleaned and reused for irrigation purposes, as well we use recycled paper for printing, all used-paper and batteries are sent for recycling, and similar policy in our other main offices.

-Air - NOx and SOx Control
+Air - NOx and SOx Control and Increasing Fuel Efficiency

 - Fleet Low Load Operation (~40% NCR).